Mamaroneck, New York: History

-The area that is now the town in Mamaroneck was purchased from the Weckquaesgeek Wappaquewam on behalf of Manhatahan "another proprietors" and "by the consent of the other Indians," on September 23, 1661, by an Englishman named John Richbell who was a resident of Oyster Bay, Long Island.
+The area that is now the town in Mamaroneck was purchased from the Siwanoy Wappaquewam on behalf of Manhatahan "another proprietors" and "by the consent of the other Indians," on September 23, 1661, by an Englishman named John Richbell who was a resident of Oyster Bay, Long Island.

-During the American Revolutionary War in 1776, a British loyalist, William Lounsbery, was attacked and killed by a group of revolutionaries led by John Flood.
-Several other skirmishes occurred that year between loyalists and revolutionaries.
+During the American Revolutionary War, Loyalist William Lounsbery (also spelled Lounsberry and Lounsbury), who was recruiting soldiers for the British side, was attacked and killed by a group of Patriots in the Mamaroneck area on August 29, 1776.
+It was the first bloodshed of the war in Westchester County.
+Several other skirmishes between Loyalist and Patriot groups occurred in the area later that year, including the Battle of Mamaroneck, also known as the Skirmish of Heathcote Hill.

 The New York Legislature created Mamaroneck as a town on March 7, 1788.
 The Town of Mamaroneck is divided into three parts: the Village of Larchmont, an unincorporated area, and the Village of Mamaroneck, the rest of that village being in the town of Rye.

 This three-part division occurred in the 1890s to meet the growing demand for municipal services that the town could not provide.
 By definition at the time, a town could only provide basic government functions such as organizing and supervising elections, administering judicial functions, and constructing and maintaining highways.

 During the 1890s, parts of the town of Mamaroneck that were situated closest to the water thrived.
 Larchmont Manor, with its beaches along Long Island Sound, had become well known as a summer resort for families from New York City, and people were beginning to live there year-round.

 A large part of the town's population lived northeast of the Manor near Mamaroneck Harbor, the commercial center of town, where fishing, shipping, and manufacturing could be found.
 As the population of these two areas expanded, the residents soon found the need for adequate water supply, sewage disposal, garbage collection, sidewalks, and improved street lighting, police and fire protection.